apsitv27/TIPS-HACKS/README.md

 docker pull mysql
 ```
 ### YOU CAN DIRECTLY RUN FROM THIS LINE OF CODE IF DOCKER IS ALREADY PRESENT

+### IT WILL AUTOMATICALLY PULL THE DOCKER IMAGE REQUIRED!
 ```bash
  sudo docker run --name mysqldb -p 3307:3307 -v mysql_volume:/var/lib/mysql/ -d -e "MYSQL_ROOT_PASSWORD=1234" mysql
 ```